List of London Underground accidents

 The London Underground network carries more than a billion passengers a year.
 It has one fatal accident for every 300 million journeys.
-Five accidents causing passenger deaths have occurred due to train operation in nearly 80 years since the London Passenger Transport Board was formed, the last being at Moorgate in 1975; other fatalities have been due to wartime and terrorist bombings and station fires.
+Five accidents causing passenger deaths have occurred due to train operation in over 90 years since the London Passenger Transport Board was formed, the last being at Moorgate in 1975; other fatalities have been due to wartime and terrorist bombings, station fires and passengers falling on to tracks at stations.